Golden Chicken

 Golden Chicken (金雞 gam1 gai1) is a 2002 Hong Kong comedy-drama film directed by Samson Chiu starring Sandra Ng and involving cameo appearances from Andy Lau and Eric Tsang.

+The film won three Golden Horse Awards in 2003, including Best Leading Actress for Sandra Ng and Best Makeup and Costume Design.

 It was followed by two sequels: Golden Chicken 2 in 2003 and Golden Chicken 3 in 2014.

 Synopsis

 Kam (Sandra Ng) is a long time Hong-Kong prostitute.
 When she gets locked inside a cash machine vestibule with a would be thief (Eric Tsang) she relates to him some stories of her life as a prostitute and how she came to enter her profession.